-The financial statements of the Fund are for the year ended 30 June 2019.
+The financial statements of the Fund are for the year ended 30 June 2022.
 The financial statements are presented in Australian currency.

-The financial statements were authorised for issue by the Directors of the Responsible Entity on 18 September 2019.
+The financial statements were authorised for issue by the directors of the Responsible Entity (the "Directors of the Responsible Entity") on 28 September 2022.
 The Directors of the Responsible Entity have the power to amend and reissue the financial statements.